 All of this information can help you make better decisions for future projects.
-For example, if employee burnout slowed down a project because there weren’t enough workers, you may want to consider making new hires or expanding the budget of a certain department to avoid any future disruptions.
+For example, suppose employee burnout slowed down a project because there weren’t enough workers.
+In that case, you may want to consider making new hires or expanding a particular department’s budget to avoid any future disruptions.

 The Best Project Evaluation Methods

 You may still feel like you’re in the dark on how to best start evaluating your projects.
-Luckily, we have a handy guide for some of the most common techniques and methods used today.
+Luckily, we have a handy guide for some of today’s most common techniques and methods.